lbrn/lbrn-jekyll/summer-research/faq.markdown

 **What are the program dates?**

-* The 2016 Program will run from May 30 – July 29, 2016 for Undergraduate and Graduate student participants.
+* The 2016 Program will run from tentatively May 30 – July 29, 2016 for Undergraduate and Graduate student participants.

 * Dates for Faculty participants may be flexible, need to be stated in your proposal application.